znthedark/dns-blocklists/submit_pullrequest_here/repository_README.txt

 :green_circle: yes :yellow_square: partially :x: no

+> [!WARNING]
+> This blocklist is very large and may cause high memory usage depending on your ad blocker.
+> For a more resource-friendly option, consider using the medium or mini versions.

 **Entries:** tif_dh domains/hosts - tif_dhc compressed hosts - tif_cp compressed domains

 | Format | Links | Should be used for |